Aigerim-Zh/Yelp-Project/README.md

 ### Segment Three

+The following steps did not improve the strongest model further:

+- Scaling data and running all models again.
+- Testing further with the **Support Vector Machine** model:

 We did research and tested various _Support Vector Machine_ or **SVM** machine learning methods.
 After scaling the data with _StandardScaler()_, we reached the best performance with *rbf* kernel, random_state=1, gamma=0.05, C=0.01.

 There was **zero** overfitting but the accuracy was still much lower than the AdaBoost Ensemble classifier.
 We acknowledged that there may be parameters we are not yet familiar with in **SVM**.
 Had we had more time and a larger number of observations, this model may have been a promising prospect.

 The code can be seen [here](svm_model_stnd_scaler_rbf.ipynb).

 -----------------------------------------------------------------------------------------